Virtus Francavilla Calcio: Foundation

 The new club was founded in 2007 under the name of Salento Francavilla.
-It has assumed its present name after the merger at the end of the 2013/2014 season with the historic Francavilla Calcio.
+It has assumed its present name after the merger at the end of the 2013–14 season with the historic Francavilla Calcio.
 In that year it won the Eccellenza Apulia championship coming back in Serie D.

 From Serie D to Lega Pro

 In the season 2014–15 the team was promoted for the first time, from Eccellenza Apulia to Serie D. At the end of the 2015–16 Serie D, the team was promoted in the 2016–17 Lega Pro.
 For the first time in its history, the team reached a professional league, the third highest football division of Italy.

-Colors and badge
+Colours and badge

-The team's main colors are blue and white.
+The club's main colours of their badge and kit are blue and white.